nerves-project/nerves/guides/advanced/building-sytems.md

 2. **Modify the Configuration File**
    Open the newly created `config/config.exs` file in a text editor.
 Review the listed systems and customize the configuration to include only the systems you want to build.
 For example:

-   - **Delete unnecessary systems** to speed up the build process.
-   - **Add new systems** by following the format in the starter configuration.

 3. **Download the Necessary Systems**
    After finalizing the configuration file, use the `ns.clone` mix task to download the repositories for the specified systems into the `src` directory.
 This command automates the cloning process: